 Boating Regulations

-The only motorized boats permitted on Thetis Lake are those with electric motors.
+Only electric motorized boats are allowed on Thetis Lake.
 Power boats are not permitted on Prior Lake.

 Pay Parking

-Pay parking at Sooke Potholes and Thetis Lake regional parks is in effect for the summer season from May 1 to September 30.
-At Thetis Lake pay parking is at the main parking lot, overflow parking and West Beach.
-Revenue collected from parking fees helps to offset the costs of park services for visitors.
-Parking is free at all other regional parks and regional trails.
+Pay parking is in effect at Sooke Potholes and Thetis Lake regional parks from May 1 to September 30.
+At Thetis Lake, fees apply at the main parking lot, overflow parking, and West Beach.
+The revenue helps support park services.
+Parking is free at all other regional parks and trails.

 Daily and Seasonal Passes

-The cost of parking is $2.25 per day, or $20 for a season's pass.
-A seasonal parking pass is valid at both parks.
-The ticket dispensers accept loonies, toonies, quarters and credit cards.
-You may also purchase a ticket or seasonal pass using the Honk Mobile system.
-You can pay online or download the app.
-The parking pass uses a pay-by-plate system whereby the parking pass is associated with a specific vehicle.
-You do not need to display a pass in your vehicle.
-Pay parking is operated by Robbins Parking.
+Parking costs $2.25 per day or $20 for a seasonal pass, which is valid at both parks.
+Ticket dispensers accept loonies, toonies, quarters, and credit cards.
+You can also buy a ticket or seasonal pass through the Honk Mobile system, either online or via the app.
+The pass is linked to a specific vehicle, so you don’t need to display it in your car.
+Pay parking is managed by Robbins Parking.

-The CRD reminds visitors that Thetis Lake is open sunrise to sunset.
-Parking is free during the off-season (October 1 to April 30).
+Thetis Lake is open from sunrise to sunset.
+Parking is free during the off-season, from October 1 to April 30.

 Amenities